Amincsed26/ParkVille/README.md

 > A Smart City Parking Management System

 ParkVille is a full-stack smart parking platform that enables drivers to find, reserve, and manage parking spots in real time.
-It features a **Java Spring Boot** REST backend, a **JavaScript** frontend, and a **Python** simulation/detection module — all backed by a **MySQL** relational database.
+It features a **Java Spring Boot** REST backend, a **React** frontend, and a **Python** simulation/detection module — all backed by a **MySQL** relational database.

 ---